manofsteel-ab/System-Design-and-Design-Patterns/system_designs/url_shortner/readme.md

 - Use random number, but it could also cause collision, and it will not work on scale.
 - Use counter - This will avoid the collision but having single counter is not scalable.
-Because we could have multiple app server, and each server is requesting a number from the counter , so will increase the load on counter service and it is also a SPF(single point failure).
+  Because we could have multiple app server, and each server is requesting a number from the counter, so will increase the load on counter service and it is also a SPF(single point failure).

-- Now let have multiple counter server, each server is having their own range of counting.

-for example we have c1 (1-100M) c2(1001M to 200M)....
+- Now let have multiple counter server, each server is having their own range of counting. for example we have c1 (1-100M) c2(1001M to 200M)....
   Now the problem with this is, what will happen if a counter reaches its limit, how we gonna reset the counter?

   So basically we need extra service, who has the information about counters and responsible for resetting the counter(allocating new range).

-Now, how will we manage if user provide his custom short code ?
+  Now, how will we manage if user provide his custom short code ? ------?????
-Think about it.

 - Use KGS (key generation service) - Generate hash code before hand and store them in db(key-val).
   KGS will make sure all the keys inserted into key-DB are unique.

 **Can concurrency cause problems ?**